semaja2/semaja2.github.io/about.md

 Recently I have spent my life as a Senior Network Engineer running a vSphere hosting platform and its related datacentre functions, moving into the Wireless Internet Service Provider world.

-In the background my curiosity for Cyber Security has grown and evolved into actual work, with some CVEs credited to my name, so expect some writeups to come through soon :wink:
+In the background my curiosity for Cyber Security has grown and evolved into actual work, with some CVEs credited to my name, so expect some writeups to come through soon

 :wave: